xupeiwust/text2sim-MCP-server/README.md

 ### Overview

 The `simulate_des` function expects a configuration dictionary describing the simulation setup.
-If using a language model (e.g. Claude), natural language prompts are translated into this dictionary via the **Model Context Protocol (MCP)**.
+When using a Large Language Model (e.g. Claude) client, natural language prompts are translated into this dictionary via the **Model Context Protocol (MCP)**.

 ---